chinamike65/hugo-tuolesi/content/book2/book2en.md

 So he sent his eldest disciple,  Choje Dondrub Rinchen, to the Amdo area and told him:

-"Dondrub Rinchen, go to Amdo, and Tsongkhapa, the incarnation of Manjushri, will be born soon.
+"Dondrub Rinchen, go to Amdo, where Tsongkhapa, the incarnation of Manjushri, will be born soon.

 Once he is born, you will give him my legal name, Lobsang Drakpa.